 Requirements to Become a Corporate Background Investigator

 The U. S. Bureau of Labor Statistics (BLS) reports that corporate private investigators are typically required to have a bachelor's degree, though no specific major is required.
-Depending on the job, an investigator may have an associate's degree.
 Some relevant coursework includes business administration, accounting, criminal justice and computer science.
 Since technology plays a vital part in the job of a corporate background investigator, obtaining some training in computers is generally helpful.

-Employers generally require or prefer applicants with some field experience in background screening and investigations.
+Employers usually require or prefer applicants with some field experience in background screening and investigations.
 While some academic programs can provide training in this area, internship programs offered through several schools and degree programs expose students to real-world situations and procedures.

-Licensure is a common state requirement for investigators, though a few states do not regulate the profession.
+Licensure is a common state requirement for investigators in general, though a few states do not regulate the profession.
 Although requirements vary significantly from state to state, some common requirements include having enough hours of education in fields like law enforcement and criminal justice, passing state and federal background checks, being insured for liability, and meeting any age requirements.
 Investigators who travel for the job may also need a valid driver's license.

 Employment Outlook and Salary Information

-According to the BLS, private detectives and investigators in general earned an annual average salary of $52,880 in 2014, while those working for management of companies earned the top average salary of $55,430.
-Employment for these investigators was expected to increase by 11% from 2012-2022, projected the BLS.
+According to the BLS, private detectives and investigators in general earned an annual average salary of $52,840 in 2015.
+Those working for organizations that manufacture control instruments, electromedical supplies, measuring tools, and navigational instruments were reported to have earned the top average annual salary of $84,960 in that same year.
+Employment for investigators was expected to increase by 5% from 2014-2024, as projected by the BLS.